jaredpalmer/backpack/README.md

 - Live reload (on saves, add/delete file, etc.)
 - Zero-config, one dependency.

-HOWEVER, you can configure Backpack to your projects needs.
+HOWEVER, you can configure Backpack to your project's needs.
 You can modify the underlying Webpack 2 configuration.

 ### Custom configuration